kyleawayan/vintage-influxdb/README.md

 yarn dev
 ```

-This will auto-compile on file changes using `ts-node-dev`.
-Writing to the database will also be disabled.
+This will auto-compile on file changes using `ts-node-dev`. **Make sure to use another InfluxDB database or bucket for development!**